lmhale99/atomman/README.rst

 Web-based documentation for the atomman package is available at `https://www.ctcms.nist.gov/potentials/atomman <https://www.ctcms.nist.gov/potentials/atomman>`__.

 Source code for the documentation can be found in the `github doc directory <https://github.com/usnistgov/atomman/tree/master/doc/>`__.
+The doc directory contains the information both as the source RestructuredText files and as unformatted HTML.
+If you download a copy, you can view the HTML version offline by

+    cd {atomman_path}/doc/html
+    python -m http.server (for python 3)
+    python -m SimpleHttpServer (for python 2)

+Then, opening localhost:8000 in a web browser.

 The documentation consists of two main components: